writethedocs/www/docs/conf/prague/2019/news/cfp-diversity-tickets.rst

 More news soon
 --------------

-With the Portland conference only a few short weeks away, and the new Vilnius event following shortly after, we have a lot of wonderful work ahead of us before the summer!
+With the Portland conference only a few short weeks away, and the new Vilnius event following shortly after, we have a lot of wonderful work ahead of us before the summer.

 Stay tuned for news about the full presentation list for both our European events very soon!